litmuschaos/litmus-go/contribute/developer-guide/README.md

   **Note**: In the `-generateType` attribute, select the appropriate type of manifests to be generated, where,
   - `chart`: Just the chaos-chart metadata, i.e., chartserviceversion yaml
-  - `experiment`: Chaos experiment artefacts belonging to a an existing OR new chart.
+  - `experiment`: Chaos experiment artifacts belonging to a an existing OR new chart.

   View the generated files in `/experiments/chaos-category` folder.